opendaylight/aaa/README.md

 Authorization is implemented via the aaa-authz modules, comprising of a yang based AuthZ policy schema, an MD-SAL AuthZ capable broker, an AuthZ service engine invoked by the broker and executing policies.

+NOTE: The Helium release features a trail of Authz functionality, in particular longest string matching is not implemented.

 Initially the AuthZ functionality is only able to handle RestConf requests, and to do so the Restconf connnector configuration must be explicitly modified as follows:

     0. Compile as per the above instructions

     1. If you have already run ODL with Restconf or the mdsal-all feature package under karaf, then proceed as per below.
 Alternatively skip to step 2.

       1a.  consider deleting the assembly/data directory in your karaf install.
 This will require the re-activation of features at karaf startup.

       1b.
 Delete the default restconf connector configuration file: "rm assembly/etc/opendaylight/karaf/10-rest-connector.xml"

     2. Start karaf and install the odl-aaa-all feature as per the previous instructions

     3. Start the odl-restconf feature via the command "feature:install odl-resctonf".
 An alternative can also be feature:install odl-mdsal-all

 To unistall authz:

     1. Unistall the feature via "feature:uninstall feature:odl-aaa-authz"
     2. Either:
       2a.
 Locate and open in an editor the default 10-rest-connector.xml configuration file in assembly/etc/opendaylight/karaf/.
-     2. Change the <dom-broker> configuration element
+     Change the <dom-broker> configuration element
         FROM:
                         <dom-broker>
                              <type xmlns:dom="urn:opendaylight:params:xml:ns:yang:controller:md:sal:dom">dom:dom-broker-osgi-registry</type>